sonicnext-dev/XenosRecomp/README.md

 The project requires CMake 3.20 and a C++ compiler with C++17 support to build.
 While compilers other than Clang might work, they have not been tested.
 Since the repository includes submodules, ensure you clone it recursively.

-The project uses [vcpkg](https://github.com/microsoft/vcpkg) to integrate DXC.
-To set it up, define the `VCPKG_ROOT` environment variable to point to the vcpkg root directory.
-Alternatively, on Windows, you can install vcpkg via the Visual Studio Installer and open the project using Visual Studio's CMake integration.

 ## Special Thanks

 This recompiler would not have been possible without the [Xenia](https://github.com/xenia-project/xenia) emulator.
 Nearly every aspect of the development was guided by referencing Xenia's shader translator and research.